 Travelers Community Connections Field Office Activities

-1The COVID-19 pandemic severely reduced giving and volunteer activity among our employees, resulting in reduced volunteer hours and matching gift requests.
+1The Covid-19 pandemic severely reduced volunteer activities among our employees, resulting in reduced volunteer hours.